Chauvin History, Family Crest & Coats of Arms

 - Hugh Chauvin, American Libertarian politician, Candidate for U.S. Representative from Texas 6th District, 2012

-- Mrs. C. Allen Chauvin, American Democrat politician, Delegate to Democratic National Convention from Kentucky, 1972
+- Mrs. C. Allen Chauvin, American Democratic Party politician, Delegate to Democratic National Convention from Kentucky, 1972

 - ^ Hozier, Charles D, and Antoine Bachelin-Delforenne. État présent De La Noblesse française (1883-1887): Contenant Le Distionnaire De La Noblesse Contemporaine Et Larmorial général De France, Dapres Les Manuscrits De Ch.
 D Hozier.
 Librairie Des Bibliophiles, 1884.
 Print.